maydayv7/dotfiles/README.md

 It is not recommended to use NixOS if you are a beginner just starting out, without acquaintance with either the command-line or functional programming languages, since the learning curve is steep, debugging issues is difficult, documentation is shallow, and the effort required/time spent isn't worth the hassle for a novice/casual user

-### Requirements
+### Platform

 _May change according to available hardware_

-- UEFI Compatible System
-- Intel CPU + iGPU
+This configuration works well with an Intel CPU + iGPU, and is not tested with anything else The `hardware.modules` option can be used to load relevant configuration from [`nixos-hardware`](https://github.com/nixos/nixos-hardware)

-See [this](./modules/hardware/README.md) for additional hardware information
+See [this](./modules/hardware/README.md) for additional information

 ### Build